Deep Ellum taco war: Revolver vs. Bowls & Tacos

 One of the people behind Bowls & Tacos is Sam Wynne, son of DFW restaurant/club king Shannon Wynne.
 The younger Wynne was involved in the launch of Rodeo Goat and Bird Cafe, both among the Wynne operations in Fort Worth, before going off on his own to found Braindead Brewing.

-What looks like a misspelling of “tortilleria” is apparently correct: According to Eater Dallas, Rojas “accuses Bowls & Tacos of attempting to poach one of its prep cooks, a ‘tortillera’ responsible for making the restaurant’s tortillas” (although we found a completely different meaning when we looked “tortillera” up).
+What looks like a misspelling of “tortilleria” is apparently correct: According to Eater Dallas, Rojas “accuses Bowls & Tacos of attempting to poach one of its prep cooks, a ‘tortillera’ responsible for making the restaurant’s tortillas” (although we found a completely different meaning when we looked up “tortillera”).

 Less than an hour later, Rojas posted: “Taco war is on!”
 Revolver has also been sending out a series of tweets with a #tacowars hashtag on the @revolvertaco Twitter feed.